-- 1. use vocal techniques to communicate meaning - 2. create and sustain characters - 3. communicate ideas and intentions using elements of drama - 4. work collaboratively to create drama - 5. be able to create coherent devised drama - 6. understand genre and style in dramatic contexts - 7. present polished drama works - 8. apply reflective practices and identify processes for further development - 9. review the effectiveness of a wide range of elements in live theatre performances - 10. use oral and written communication conventions to communicate information and ideas about drama - 11. be able to undertake research about drama genres and styles, abide by the principles of academic integrity and use appropriate referencing (citation) when presenting finding - 12. be able to identity and appropriately react to potential hazards in a drama-space environment, and appropriately apply worksafe principles and practices.
+- 1. use vocal techniques to communicate meaning - 2. create and sustain characters - 3. communicate ideas and intentions using elements of drama - 4. work collaboratively to create drama - 5. create coherent devised drama - 6. understand genre and style in dramatic contexts - 7. present polished drama works - 8. apply reflective practices and identify processes for further development - 9. review the effectiveness of a wide range of elements in live theatre performances - 10. use oral and written communication conventions to communicate information and ideas about drama - 11. undertake research about drama genres and styles, abide by the principles of academic integrity and use appropriate referencing (citation) when presenting finding - 12. identity and appropriately react to potential hazards in a drama-space environment, and appropriately apply work-safe principles and practices.